Moon fails to sway Putin on sanctions

 “Because of the North’s repeated provocations, the international political situation has grown extremely serious,” Moon said.
 “Unless we stop the North’s provocations now, the situation could sink into an uncontrollable state.”

-Moon and Putin also said they will try to expand economic cooperation with North Korea to build a trilateral network.

-In his opening remark for the summit, Moon said his “new Northern policy,” designed to boost economic cooperation with countries in Northeast Asia and Eurasia, has the same ambitions as Putin’s new Eastern policy.
-“Korea is the best partner for Russia’s development of Far East,” Moon said.
+In remarks before the summit, Moon said his “new Northern policy,” designed to boost economic cooperation with countries in Northeast Asia and Eurasia, has the same ambitions as Putin’s new Eastern policy.
+“Korea is the best partner for Russia’s development of the Far East,” Moon said.
 “If the two countries will cooperate, the Far Eastern region will be an outpost of regional peace and prosperity.”

 Putin also expressed a hope for improved economic cooperation between Korea and Russia.
 “Bilateral trade went down by 16 percent last year, but increased about 50 percent during the first six months of this year,” Putin said.
 “I hope for further cooperation.”